Dasudian/datahub-c-demo/docs/API.md

  *      free the memory the message occupies
  *      only useful in callback of receiving a message
  * parameter:
- *     msg:describing a message
+ *     msg: describing a message
- *     Note:can not be NULL
+ *     Note: can not be NULL
  * return value:
  *      none
  */